rlipscombe/vs-welcome-page/index.md

 1. It's often difficult when joining a new project to work out where everything lives, how to build the source code, how to fire up a test environment, etc. I figured that if I could display a welcome page for new developers right there in the IDE, this might improve.
 2. I wanted to see if I could knock out a Visual Studio extension in a weekend.

-### How do I get Visual Studio to use a later version of IE? ###

-Visual Studio uses an embedded **WebBrowser** control.
-By default, this is IE7-compatible.
-You can change this by adding a registry value as follows:

-1. Open *Registry Editor*.
-2. Navigate to the `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Internet Explorer\Main\FeatureControl\FEATURE_BROWSER_EMULATION` key.
-3. Add a new `REG_DWORD` value named `devenv.exe` and set it to "9999" (0x0000270f in hex) for IE9 compatibility.
-If you have IE10 installed, you can set it to "10000" (0x00002710 in hex).

-Alternatively, if you want to do this for just your user account:

-1. Open *Registry Editor*.
-2. Navigate to the `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Internet Explorer\Main\FeatureControl\FEATURE_BROWSER_EMULATION` key.
-3. Add a new `REG_DWORD` value named `devenv.exe` and set it to "9999" (0x0000270f in hex) for IE9 compatibility.
-If you have IE10 installed, you can set it to "10000" (0x00002710 in hex).